-Coronavirus Update: Due to the most recent advice regarding Coronavirus all Pottery Clubs are cancelled until further notice.
-We will keep you updated on the web site and on this Facebook page.
-We look forward to seeing you all again when this crisis is over.
+Coronavirus Update: We are now making plans to re-open.
+We will keep you updated on the web site and on our Facebook page.
+We look forward to seeing you all again.

 Our latest exhibition space -The Gallery - is the main venue for our regularly changing exhibition programme.
 With artists in residence spaces, a new cafe area and additional toilets, it is also available for hire.